Nuclear Engineering Certificate

 - ME 579 Special Topics in Mechanical Engineering: Topics in Nuclear Engineering (3 credits).
 Topics include: nuclear materials, nuclear fuel cycle, technology of fusion energy, and nuclear safeguards and security.

 - MSE 503 Current Topics in Materials Science and Engineering: Glass Science and Technology (3 credits).
 A broad overview of the current state of knowledge in Glass Science & Technology.
-From windows to drinking glasses, from optical fiber to cell phone and computer displays and nuclear waste immobilization, glass is ubiquitous in our lives and has changed human history multiple times.
+From windows to drinking glasses, optical fiber to cell phone and computer displays and nuclear waste immobilization, glass is ubiquitous in our lives and has changed human history multiple times.

 - Chem 490 Reactor Operator Training (1-3 credits).
 The essential subject matter needed to take the nuclear Reactor Operator licensing examination, which is administered by the U.S. Nuclear Regulatory Commission.
 Materials includes basic reactor physics, nuclear reactions, health physics and radiation safety, nuclear fuel behavior, nuclear reactor control systems, plant operations and regulatory compliance.
 The intended outcome is for the candidate to take the U.S. NRC examination to become a licensed Nuclear Plant Reactor Operator for the WSU research reactor.